-Flashers, also a symptom of a PVD, occur as a result of the pulling effect on the retina.
+Flashes of light, often referred to as "flashers", is also a symptom of a PVD.
+These occur as a result of the pulling effect of the vitreous separating from the retina.
 Patients see this as brief flashes of light or large spots in their vision.
 While this can be alarming, in most PVDs the condition will eventually correct itself and the flashes do not pose any threats to the vision.
 However, if the PVD pulls a tiny bit of the retina with it, a hole or tear in the retina can occur.
 A hole or tear in the retina, in almost all cases, needs to be fixed soon because the fluid vitreous can go through the hole or tear and get behind the retina and progress to a retinal detachment.

 If there are symptoms associated with a vitreous separation, we need to see you.
 If you have dozens of floaters, which would be black dots like ants, gnats, or bees flying around in your eye, or if your have one or two new large floaters, flashes of light, cobwebs, or a curtain, you need to be seen.
 If we determine that you only have a vitreous separation (PVD) without a hole or tear in your retina, then no treatment is necessary.
 You would be instructed to refrain from heavy lifting or strenuous activities for 2 weeks after the vitreous separation occurred.
 However, if we find a hole or tear in your retina with these symptoms, then either laser surgery, or cryotherapy (freezing) surgery will usually take care of it.
 If it goes on to become a retinal detachment, then you may require major retinal detachment surgery.